Avengers Mansion: Creative origin

 Avengers Mansion's address is 890 Fifth Avenue in the borough of Manhattan in New York City.
 According to Stan Lee, who co-created the Avengers:

 There was a mansion called the Frick Museum that I used to walk past.
 I sort of modeled it after that.
 Beautiful, big, so impressive building, right on Fifth Avenue.

 Lee later recounted, "I can't tell you how many fan letters I would receive from kids saying, 'We came to New York and we were looking for the Stark mansion and couldn't find it.
 What address is it?' [laughs] So that made me feel good.
 I felt we had accomplished our objective.
 We had made it seem realistic."
-In real life, 890 Fifth Avenue is 1 East 70th Street, the location of the Henry Clay Frick House, which houses the Frick Collection.
-The Frick House also occupies the width of a full city block.
+In real life, 890 Fifth Avenue is 1 East 70th Street, the location of the Henry Clay Frick House.